qwertey6/wpimobile18b.github.io/tutorials/Camera.md

     <uses-feature android:name="android.hardware.camera"
                   android:required="true" />
 ```
-This alerts the app store that this app requires the use of the camera and not using it would cause major functional problems for the app.
+This alerts the Google Play app store that this app requires the use of the camera and not using it would cause major functional problems for the app.

+Positive
+: By setting the above filter explicitly, Google Play app store will not display our app to any devices that do not have a camera.

 There is one more addition that we need to make to the manifests file.
-Specifically, to save the photos we take to storage we need to get permission to save the image to storage.
+Specifically, to save the photos we take to storage, we need to get permission to save the image to storage.
 To do this add the `uses-permission` manifest entry:
 ```
     <uses-permission android:name="android.permission.WRITE_EXTERNAL_STORAGE" />
 ```